 The Compensation Committee meets as often as necessary in order to carry out its duties.
-In 2019, the Compensation Committee met three times.
+In 2022, the Compensation Committee meet three times.
 The Compensation Committee periodically reviews each executive's total compensation, including base salary, annual cash incentive compensation, stock option awards, restricted stock awards and stock performance unit awards, and perquisites and defined contribution plan holdings (including the amounts contributed to such plans by the Company), as well as such executive's Capital Stock holdings, in recommending or setting, as applicable, each element of compensation.
 The Compensation Committee balances the types of compensation for each executive between fixed compensation and performance-based compensation in such a way that less robust Company performance will result in a lower total compensation to the executive.
-For 2019, about 75.1 percent of Mr. McNamara's total compensation was performance-based, while the average for the other named executive officers was about 68.6 percent.
+Additionally, because the Compensation Committee grants stock options later in the year than its decision on other compensation, it can take into account the overall mix of compensation for each senior executive based on the Company's results for the current year, and issue options to appropriately balance the senior executives' compensation.
+Accordingly, grants of stock options often may vary more significantly from year to year, at times materially.
+For 2022, about 73.6 percent of Mr. McNamara's total compensation was performance-based, while the weighted average for the other named executive officers was about 73.2 percent.
 "Performance-based" compensation includes non equity incentive awards, option awards and performance share units.